 If your pitch gets denied, that does not mean you can never submit again, even if it is an updated draft.
 After your article is approved, the process can take anywhere from 2-4 weeks from your initial submission, and will involve your active participation in rewrites and revisions.

-While we do not currently pay for guest posts on the site, we do include an opportunity for you to promote your own site and work at the end of the piece.
+There is no charge to guest post with our site.
+We will also include an opportunity for you to promote your own site and work at the end of the piece.
 That means a do-follow linkback off Simple Programmer, your own bio to market your wares, an audience of 150K+ readers to your content, and potential for future posts and opportunities to contribute to the community.